ustaxes/UsTaxes/README.md

 ## Supported states

+### Implemented State returns

+The states below have been implemented partially.
+See the `/src/stateForms/<state>/<relevant form>` file for details on unimplemented portions.

+- Illinois

+### Non-filing states

 Users who only have wage income and live in the states below should be able to file taxes using this site, since they do not have state level income tax.

 - Alaska